Fort Chaffee Maneuver Training Center: History

-Cuban refugees

 In 1980, Fort Chaffee became a Cuban refugee resettlement center, holding 19,000 Cubans after the Mariel boatlift and briefly making the camp the 11th largest city in Arkansas.
 The Cubans were brought to the fort in early May, and there were delays in processing and resettlement caused by "bureaucratic setbacks and rumors (later proven true) that Chaffee was full of Cuban criminals released from prison by Fidel Castro."
 On June 1, the detainees rioted, destroying four barracks and fighting with State Police officers and National Guardsmen.
 62 refugees were injured and 46 others were arrested.
-After the riots, the previously unsecured facility was turned into a prison, encircled with miles of concertina wire and 2,000 heavily-armed federal troops.
+After the riots, the previously unsecured facility was turned into a prison, encircled with miles of concertina wire and 2,000 heavily armed federal troops.
 The riot was a major issue in Frank D. White's victory over Governor Bill Clinton in the November 1980 gubernatorial election.
 Over two years, Fort Chaffee processed 25,390 Cuban refugees.

-Developments

 In 1987, the Joint Readiness Training Center (JRTC) began training soldiers at Chaffee.
 In 1993 the JRTC was transferred to Fort Polk, Louisiana and in 1995, the Base Realignment and Closure Commission recommended the closure of Fort Chaffee.
 The recommendation was approved with the condition that minimum essential ranges, facilities, and training areas were maintained as a Reserve component training enclave.
 On September 28, 1995, Fort Chaffee became a subinstallation of Fort Sill.
 In late 1995, the federal government declared 7192 acre of Fort Chaffee's 76075 acre to be surplus and turned the land over to the state, while the remaining 66000 acre were turned over to the Arkansas National Guard for use as a training facility.

 On September 27, 1997 command of Fort Chaffee was transferred from the U.S. Army to the Arkansas Army National Guard when the U.S. Army garrison was deactivated, with Fort Chaffee subsequently becoming the Chaffee Maneuver Training Center for Light Combat Forces, and later simply Chaffee Joint Maneuver Training Center.
 The Arkansas Air National Guard stationed at Ebbing Air National Guard Base in Fort Smith has used the fort's Razorback Range for target practice with their A-10s until January 2014 when their mission changed, but Razorback Range remained under the control of the 188th Wing.

 On April 15, 2014 the Arkansas National Guard's new Fort Chaffee Combined Arms Collective Training Facility opened; the $26 million training center consisting of 18 buildings is meant to recreate a small city and includes 189 cameras.

 In September 2017, the Arkansas Air National Guard at Ebbing Air National Guard Base transferred Razorback Range back to the control of Chaffee Joint Maneuver Training Center.